News

 Marlene Minopetros|Published

-The Kimberley SAPS Task Team arrested two suspects, aged 36 and 38, for a business robbery in De Beers, prompting the SAPS to issue urgent safety hints to local businesses.
+The Kimberley SAPS Task Team arrested two suspects, aged 36 and 38, for a business robbery in De Beers, prompting SAPS to issue urgent safety tips to local businesses.

 Image: File / SAPS

-A RECENT business robbery in De Beers has led to a swift response from the Kimberley SAPS Task Team, with two suspects, aged 36 and 38 years being arrested and charged.
-The incident, which occurred on January 19, has prompted the SAPS to issue urgent safety hints to business owners and managers to prevent similar incidents.
+A RECENT business robbery in De Beers led to a swift response from the Kimberley SAPS Task Team, with two suspects, aged 36 and 38, being arrested and charged.
+The incident, which occurred on January 19, has also prompted SAPS to issue urgent safety tips to business owners and managers to prevent similar incidents.

 Stolen goods recovered, suspects to face court

-The suspects were apprehended hours after the robbery, and stolen items, including a blue compressor, generators, and tools, were recovered.
-The vehicle used in the crime was also confiscated, and the suspects will appear in the Kimberley magistrates court soon.
+The suspects were apprehended hours after the robbery, and stolen items, including a blue compressor, generators and tools, were recovered.
+The vehicle allegedly used in the crime was also confiscated, and the suspects will appear in the Kimberley Magistrate's Court soon.

-SAPS shares safety hints to prevent business robberies
+SAPS shares safety tips to prevent business robberies

 • Deposit money into the drop safe quickly to prevent internal theft